Treatment for Bipolar Disorder

 Cycling between profound depression and extreme elation is a lifelong struggle for those diagnosed with bipolar disorder, and finding an effective treatment can be challenging.

-Illumma offers comprehensive, holistic ketamine treatment for bipolar disorder at our healing centers in Austin and Bee Cave, Texas.
+Illumma offers comprehensive, holistic ketamine treatment for bipolar disorder at our healing centers in Austin, Texas.
 Dr. Ken Adolph and a team of experienced infusion specialists offer guidance and compassionate, patient-centered ketamine treatment for bipolar disorder.
 To schedule a consultation with our professional team of specialists, call the office or book online today.

 Find Your Light at Illumma